KostasValeckas/PyLongslit/docs/wavecalib.rst

 through the whole of the detector in order to map the 1d wavelength solution to the 2d detector.

-Firstly, the tilt tracing algorithm esttimates the position of every line on the detector.
+Firstly, the tilt tracing algorithm estimates the position of every line on the detector.
 This is done the same way as in the :ref:`line reidentification <line_reidentification>`, but now the fit is not done for one center, but through the whole spatial direction, as shown below: